some-programs/exitwp/README.rst

 By default it will try to convert as much information as possible from wordpress but can also be told to filter the amount of data it converts.

+The latest version of these docs should always be available at https://github.com/thomasf/exitwp

 Known issues
 ============